dongmeic/MTIPmapping/README.md

 ## Collect spatial information

 Spatial information can be found on [this document](https://www.lcog.org/AgendaCenter/ViewFile/Item/3168?fileID=11682).
-Contact agencies for CLMPO 2022-2024 STBG/TA/CMAQ Candidate Project Summary.
+Contact agencies for existing shapefiles in the CLMPO 2022-2024 STBG/TA/CMAQ Candidate Project Summary.
+Identify spatial projects and add coordinates.
+Review the mapped and revised projects.

 ## Map the projects